gsimon75-cloud/gke_lb_demo/README.md

 6. Push the image: `docker push eu.gcr.io/networksandbox-232012/lb_demo_frontend`
 7. Logout: `sudo docker logout eu.gcr.io`

-This is done by `2_create_frontend_image.yaml`, and then its result can be checked:
+This is done by `3_create_frontend_image.yaml`, and then its result can be checked:

 `gcloud container images list --repository=eu.gcr.io/networksandbox-232012`

 ### Creating the frontend image

-TODO: do it from playbook

-`sudo docker image build -t frontend:latest .`
+The standalone docker command would be `sudo docker image build -t frontend:latest .`

+Of course, it can be integrated into our playbooks, so this is also in `3_create_frontend_image.yaml`.

+### Finally: deploying the webservers

+Having reached this point, no surprises are left.
+With the DB we already deployed nodes to the cluster (using an image), created service to make it available, and this step is even simpler (it needs no customisation of files, etc.) :

+`4_frontend_deployment.yaml`

+And now we have the cluster up and running, at full functionality :D !

 ## Misc notes